Information and advice

 Enforcing a judgment debt

-Once the creditor obtains a judgment debt (referred to as a ‘judgment debtor’), there are various methods of enforcement such as:
+Once the creditor obtains a judgment debt (referred to as a ‘judgment debtor’), there are various methods of enforcement, including:

 - Writ of possession for land (Supreme or District Courts)